 Even the artwork in the missions incorporated the beliefs of the indigenous peoples.
 In Mission Concepción, the most well-preserved of all the missions, original frescoes still decorate the interior.
 In one of the rooms, I looked up to see a mustachioed face, surrounded by yellow rays, looking down at me.

-The sun was considered a face of God for the native peoples.
+The sun was considered the face of God for the native peoples.
 So it’s pretty cool that this image is in the mission.
 Here’s the not so great part: Because the Spanish were considered the masters, God was depicted as a Spaniard.

 At least the Spanish worked with the Indians and offered something in return instead of just killing them, as happened so many other places.